-The Spring 2014 "Welcome to the Major" meeting is on Thursday, April 3 from 6:00 - 7:30 pm in Caldwell 204.
-This is an opportunity to learn more about the Economics major, hear from Department Head Dr. Chris Cornwell, and learn some tips from current Economics students.
+The Spring 2014 "Welcome to the Major" meeting was on April 3.
+We will have another one in late October or early November for our fall admission class.
+The "Welcome to the Major" meeting is an opportunity to learn more about the Economics major, hear from Department Head Dr. Chris Cornwell, and learn some tips from current Economics students.
 New majors and students interested in the major are welcome to attend.
 Pizza and soft drinks will be served at the beginning.

 Walk-in hours are also a great opportunity to come by to discuss your interest in an Economics degree.
 Please visit the Terry College Admissions webpages to learn about the process of applying to this major.
 Students will first declare themselves as Pre-Business/Economics or Intended-AB Economics majors, will do this through the Franklin College offices in Memorial Hall, and will be advised through Franklin College until accepted into Terry College.